gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 Nodes also traverse the maze recursively.
 A given `node` is able to determine if it `canReach()` another node given the coordinates for that node.
 It can `get()` a node at a given coordinate set.
 A node can also `exploreTo()` a coordinate set, entering every room the maze before terminating.
-A node can create a random `pathTo()` a node at a coordinate set.
-And a node can find the `wealthiestPathTo()` a node.
+A node can create a random `pathTo()` a node.
+And a node can find the `wealthiestPathTo()` a node, which yields the highest gold count for the player.

 Similar algorithms to "Rat in a Maze" are used here.
 For example, here is the `exploreTo()`
 implementation: